SModelS/smodels/docs/manual/source/SModelSTools.rst

 Resummino Cross Sections
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For the electroweakino sector, another tool is available to get the according cross-sections at NLL+NLO order.
-This tool is based on `Resummino <https://resummino.hepforge.org>`_ and can calculate cross-sections at LO, NLO, and NLL+NLO orders.
+For electroweak-ino and/or slepton production cross sections, another tool based on `Resummino <https://resummino.hepforge.org>`_ is available.
+This can calculate EW cross sections at LO, NLO, and NLL+NLO orders.
 No K-factors are used, all orders are calculated independently.

 **The usage of the Resummino cross section calculator is:**